EBI-Metagenomics/emgapi-v2/slurm-dev-environment/README.md

 --header 'X-SLURM-USER-TOKEN: <generated-jwt-token>'
 ```

-Note: SLURM REST API comes in different flavours, `v0.0.40` is used in this example.
+Note: SLURM REST API comes in different versions, `v0.0.40` is used in this example.
 More info [here](https://slurm.schedmd.com/rest.html).